 The way DNS works is by translating domain names to IP addresses so that browsers can interact with each other.
 Each and every device connected to the Internet has a unique IP address which other devices use to communicate.
 DNS servers eliminate the need for humans to memorize IP addresses such as 192.168.1.1 (in IPv4), or more complex newer alphanumeric IP addresses such as 2300:de00:1298:1::g482:v6b3 (in IPv6).

 Ensuring if your VPN is working correctly can be a challenge on its own.
-While you may try to head inside VPN’s settings trying to figure out if the VPN is working efficiently, it may lead you astray.
+While you may try exploring VPN settings on your own and ensure everything's working fine, it's not that easy for everyone.

 Keeping this in mind, PureVPN has devised a DNS Leak Test which highlights if your DNS (Domain Name Server) request is getting exposed on the web.
 As security flaws become increasingly common, your real IP is at risk to prying eyes, even if you’re using a VPN, and it’s easy to exploit.